SushmitaGoswami/multithreading/README.md

 ## Semaphore
 A semaphore controls access to a shared resource through the use of a counter.
 If the counter is greater than zero, then access is allowed.
 If it is zero, then access is denied.
 What the counter is counting are permits that allow access to the shared resource.
 Thus, to access the resource, a thread must be granted a permit from the semaphore.

+## CountDownLatch
+CountDownLatch is used to make sure that a task waits for other threads before it starts.
+To understand its application, let us consider a server where the main task can only start when all the required services have started.

+## CyclicBarrier
+A CyclicBarrier is a synchronizer that allows a set of threads to wait for each other to reach a common execution point, also called a barrier.
+CyclicBarriers are used in programs in which we have a fixed number of threads that must wait for each other to reach a common point before continuing execution.